Ceasar-Zss/learngit/readme.txt

-this is a file for git
+git is a distributed version control system git is a free software